Section 9: Examinations

-If you have a complaint about procedures not being correctly followed during an examination, or if you have reason to believe that your examination was not conducted fairly, or that your examiners did not take account of previously notified special circumstances affecting your performance, you should consult urgently the appropriate college officer, usually the Senior Tutor (or your supervisor in the case of research students).
+If you have a concern about procedures not being correctly followed during an examination, or if you have reason to believe that your examination was not conducted fairly, or that your examiners did not take account of previously notified special circumstances affecting your performance, you should consult urgently the appropriate college officer, usually the Senior Tutor (or your supervisor in the case of research students).
 Queries and complaints must not be raised directly with the examiners.

-You will then be advised how to go about making a formal complaint to the Proctors who, if they consider at first sight that a case exists, will investigate the matter.
+You will then be advised how to go about making a formal complaint or academic appeal to the Proctors who, if they consider at first sight that a case exists, will investigate the matter.
 Complaints relating to taught-course examinations should be made as soon as possible after the papers have been sat (preferably within one month, and not more than three months after your results were announced).
 Complaints relating to the conduct of examinations for research degrees must be made within three months of notification of results.

 9.4 Advice and Help

 If you have any difficulty in interpreting the Examination Regulations, or finding out about subject options, dates, deadlines, etc. ask for advice from your college tutor, your subject tutor, or your supervisor.

 Registered students can also find out information online through the Student Gateway (www.ox.ac.uk/students/).